 - Typically, this approach gives us an entry with a better reward-to-risk ratio.

-- However, it has lower odds of success because we are trying to pick the top/bottom of a minor trend ( if you think of the pullback as a mini-trend).
+- However, it has lower odds of success because we are trying to pick the top/bottom of a smaller trend (think of the pullback as a mini-trend).

 The second method is to wait for a break-out of the last extreme of the trend.

 - As this approach waits for confirmation from the break-out, trend continuation is more likely.
-So, essentially, we enter only when the trend has resumed.
+Essentially, we enter only when the trend has resumed.

 - However, the cost of this confirmation is a lower reward-to-risk ratio.
 This is an example of the inevitable trade-off between trading methods.

 How does Yum-Yum work?

 The Yum-Yum continuation pattern uses the second method.

 It attempts to improve a basic break-out trade in two ways: